A Complete Guide on How to Remove Rust From Tools

 And don’t use this bucket to dip your fries in.
 Rust is bad for your tools, worse in your stomach.

-Method Two: Coke and Aluminumremove-rust-from-tools
+Method Two: Coke and Aluminum

 This method is one that we found when looking at general rust removal.
 Snapguide shows a person using this to clean their bike, but we think you could adapt it for your tools as well.